 Purchasing a New Entry CSA share helps provide the training and technical assistance to successfully prepare the next generation of farmers in Massachusetts.
 Additionally, share revenues provide micro-loans to local farmers and help fund the food access work performed by our staff.
 Please order here to purchase your local CSA share today!
 Please also consider donating to support the next generation of farmers and to increase food access in communities across Eastern Massachusetts!

 Members will receive one box of vegetables and fruit averaging between 5-20 pounds each week, beginning in June and running through October or early November, depending on the weather (20 weeks total).
 Members can expect the box to be slightly lighter with more leafy greens at the beginning of the season, and heavier at the end of the season as the summer and fall crops arrive.
-Occasionally, heavier items like melons and winter squash will not fit inside the box and will be included for pick-up next to the boxes.
 We suggest one share is enough for an individual or couple and two shares are appropriate for a larger family.
 SNAP benefits are also a payment option for shares.
 If interested in this option please contact Cyrena at firstname.lastname@example.org.
 Our shares also include seasonal fruit from local orchards!

 Registration for the Full Season Farm Share is now Open!

 For more information on our CSA program please visit.

 For more information on our Food Access program please visit.

 Interested in Supporting Our Food Access Program?

 You can support New Entry’s food access work, which provides low-income seniors and other limited resource families access to fresh produce by making a donation here.

 Fresh, local vegetables, fruits, and specialty items for 1-2 people:

 Sample Farm Share